thinkthoughts/rydberg-parameter-lab/README.md

 - Γ_eff(x) is clearly **not constant**
 - Strong variation at small x indicates **nontrivial early-time dynamics**
-- The flat fitted line corresponds to a **coarse-grained approximation**, not the true behavior
+- The flat fitted line corresponds to a **coarse-grained approximation**

 ### Interpretation

 - The system does not reduce to a single exponential decay
-- Instead, decay emerges from **coupled open-system channels**
+- Decay emerges from **coupled open-system channels**
-- The observed stretched-exponential universality arises from a
+- The stretched-exponential form reflects **scale-dependent effective dynamics**
-  **distribution of effective rates across scales**

-### Key Insight

-> Universality is not governed by a constant rate,
-> but by a structured, scale-dependent evolution of noise.

-This explains:

-- why simple exponential models fail
-- why stretched-exponential fits succeed
-- why a low-dimensional but nontrivial structure emerges

 ---